dfgHiatus/NeosWCFaceIntegration/README.md

-# NeosOpenSeeFace
+# NeosWCFace

-This is more of a testing ground then a planned mod
+This is more of a testing ground then a planned mod.

+EDIT: The eyes work now lol